th-herve/vimwiki/docs/lexicon.md

 - `function parameter`: placeholder for a value used in a function definition.
 - `function argument`: value passed from a function caller to the callee.
+- `CRUD`: Create, Read, Update, Delete.
+4 Basics sql command, also use in other context.